pantrypoints/sp/content/en/research/countries/china/xi/conclusion.md

 "dare to show our sword in the face of major right and wrong, dare to rise to difficulties in the face of contradictions, dare to stand up in the face of crises, dare to assume responsibility in the face of mistakes, and dare to resolutely struggle in the face of unhealthy trends and evil tendencies."
-1 Xi Jinping: "Speech at the Celebration of the 95th Anniversary of the Founding of the Communist Party of China", People's Publishing House, 2016 edition, p.
+1 Xi Jinping: "Speech at the Celebration of the 95th Anniversary of the Founding of the CCP", People's Publishing House, 2016 edition, p.
 18.
 China Aerospace Studies Institute
 427